-From inception in 1980 through the date of this report, our accumulated deficit is \$327.7 million.
-Our principal uses of cash have been research and development expenses, general and administrative expenses, costs associated with the acquisition of in-process research and development and other working capital requirements.
+From inception in 1980 through September 30, 2012, our accumulated deficit is \$369.2 million.
+Our principal uses of cash have been research and development expenses, general and administrative expenses, acquired in-process research and development resulting from two acquisitions, costs associated with the acquisition of in-process research and development and other working capital requirements.